 Learn the steps to find your gateway IP address on Windows, Mac OS X, Android, iPhone/iPad, Linux, and Chrome OS.

 Note: The steps for finding your gateway IP on Android will vary depending on the version you are currently using.

-A default gateway helps two or more hosts with different IPs to communicate with each other when connected to the same router.
-Without a default gateway, devices connected on the same router won’t be able to communicate with each other.
+It helps two or more hosts with different IPs to communicate with each other when connected to the same router.
+Without it, devices connected on the same router won’t be able to communicate with each other.

 A broadcast address is what you use when you want all nearby devices to see your request visibly.
 On the other hand, a default gateway is what you use when you want a remote device to understand your request.